GeenTea/Color-Juice/README.md

 4. Open your browser and go to `http://localhost:3000`

-## Usage

-- Explore the available color palettes.
-- Add your own colors or edit existing ones.
-- Use the palettes in your own projects.

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.